A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 \subsubsection{AGN luminosity and Eddington ratio limits}

-We assessed the H$\alpha$ luminosity $L_{\rm H\alpha}$ in the central spaxel, corrected for aperture losses assuming point-like emission, in order to minimize the contribution from non-nuclear sources.
-To improve sensitivity to very weak line emission, we used $N_{\rm mult} = 31$ in the SPS fits, corresponding to one polynomial order per $10^4$~\kms.
+We assessed the H$\alpha$ luminosity $L_{\rm H\alpha}$ in the central spaxel, corrected for aperture losses assuming point-like emission, to minimize the contribution from non-nuclear sources.
+To improve sensitivity to very weak line emission, we used $N_{\rm mult} = 31$ in the SPS fitting, corresponding to one polynomial order per $10^4$~\kms.
 We found correlated residuals to the fitted SPS models of $\pm1.5$\%, corresponding to the amplitude of a Gaussian emission line with a rest-frame equivalent width ${\rm EW}_0 = 0.3$~\AA~at H$\alpha$.
-To account for this systematic, which dominates the error budget, we added 0.3~\AA~in quadrature to the statistical error in ${\rm EW}_0$ (derived from the {\tt ppxf} flux error) and likewise increased the luminosity errors.
+To account for this systematic, we added 0.3~\AA~in quadrature to the statistical uncertainties in ${\rm EW}_0$ (derived from the {\tt ppxf} flux uncertainties) and likewise increased the $L_{\rm H\alpha}$ uncertainties.